AgainPsychoX/picOOscilloscope/test/embedded/README.md

 ```

 Aside from the button I usually use `pio test -e pico -v --filter embedded/interactive/*` (or even more specific).
 At least single `-v` is required if you want see the log from the target device and the execution times for given tests.

+To run ignored test ([`test_ignore`](https://docs.platformio.org/en/latest/projectconf/sections/env/options/test/test_ignore.html) set in `platformio.ini`), use something like `pio test -e pico --filter embedded/interactive/other/* --ignore NONE -v`.

+#### Debugging

+Debugging the tests is possible.
+Aside from setting `debug_tool = cmsis-dap`, use `debug_test = embedded/interactive/ui/app/test_VoltageGraph` and start the debugging from VS Code.
+Only one test at the time can be debugged.
+You might want to delete/comment it before committing to Git, or if you want to go back to main application code.